Hear from SEE Members in this video

 - SEE’s staff has the ability of making complex issues understandable.
 For example, SEE’s Capitol Pizza Video simplified the issue of equity without having to understand the complexities of school finance.

 - Excellent website with information specific to individual SEE districts to assist communications with your community and legislators.
-MinnPost declared that the SEE website was the go–to place for education funding information that, “. . . is home to an impressive collection of documents that might well be titled, “School Finance for Dummies.”
+MinnPost declared the SEE website was the go–to place for education funding information that, “. . . is home to an impressive collection of documents that might well be titled, “School Finance for Dummies.”

 - Timely and accurate information through weekly newsletters, daily blogs and action alerts during the legislative session and continued research throughout the year.

-A community outreach liaison who educates and engages a growing network of education supporters including parents, community members, and business leaders within SEE member districts and stands ready to support community engagement in your district.
+A community outreach liaison who educates and engages a growing network of education advocates including parents, community members, and business leaders within SEE member districts and stands ready to support community engagement in your district.

 - The liaison organizes and hosts highly-effective “SEE Days at the Capitol”, bringing community members and their legislators together with direct liaison support to discuss K-12 issues specific to their districts.